Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Taxonomy of RL Algorithms.md

 - <mark style="background: #FF5582A6;">×</mark> Often quite hard to tune...
 - <mark style="background: #FF5582A6;">×</mark> Hard to use for continuous action spaces
 - <mark style="background: #FF5582A6;">×</mark> Approximation errors in the Q-function might bias the quality of the resulting policy
-- **Requires Dynamics Model**: Both value iteration and policy iteration require complete knowledge of the environment’s dynamics through the state transition probabilities P(s′∣s,a)P(s' | s, a)P(s′∣s,a) and rewards R(s,a)R(s, a)R(s,a).
+- **Requires Dynamics Model**: Both value iteration and policy iteration require complete knowledge of the environment’s dynamics through the state transition probabilities $P(s' | s, a)$ and rewards $R(s, a)$.
 This is often impractical or impossible in complex environments.
 - **Computationally Intensive**: Iterating over all states and actions can be computationally prohibitive except in small, discrete problems due to the exponential growth of the state-action space with the number of variables in the environment.
 ### Solutions to Overcome Limitations
 Given the limitations of exact methods in handling large or complex state spaces, several approximative techniques have been developed: